ankit1321/Text_Extractor_and_Analyzer/README.md

 ### Python 3.7.1

     $ pip install -r requirements.txt

 The above command  will install all the particular version required to run the project.
 It is advised to create a virtual environment and then install all the requirement packages.
+For windows ensure that you have cmake installed in visual studio and added in path.

+    $ python main.py